minotake-match-life/FFGLC/README.md

 ## Citation

-If you find this work useful, please consider citing the following paper（Early Access）:
+If you find this work useful, please consider citing the following paper:

 ```bibtex
 @ARTICLE{FFGLC2026,